HomeLatest NewsCyber SecurityApple removes ‘Fakespot’ app from App Store on data privacy concerns by Amazon

 Register Now →

 Amazon, on the other hand, claimed that the app injected code that could compromise user data, as well as providing consumers with “misleading information” about the sellers.
-Amazon confirmed that it had asked Apple to remove the app under guideline 5.2.2, which prohibits developers from using third-party content in an app without permission.
+Amazon confirmed that it had asked Apple to remove the app under guideline 5.2.2, which prohibits developers from using third-party in an app without permission.

 Fakespot developers pointed out that Amazon bought search results for the Fakespot keyword in the App Store to prevent users from finding the app.
 Searching for Fakespot in the App Store now shows the official Amazon app first in the list with an ‘Ad’ badge.